-We will be staying at a combination of hotels and ecological study areas.
+Depending on the trip, we will be staying at a combination of hotels and ecological study areas.
 The hotels will likely be doubles and triples and some of the study areas will have bunk-style lodging.
 This is Central America and hot showers are a subjective thing.
 The first year we stayed at a biological field station in the lowland tropical forest – and there were only cold shower.
 We are not staying there for 2014, but HOT showers are not guaranteed.
 Students will be advised that behavior in the lodgings needs to be responsible and respectful as per the OSU student code of conduct.

 7) What meals will we be responsible for?

 The itinerary shows when meals are covered.
 For the most part, during the trip, breakfast, lunch and dinner are included.
-If you have dietary restrictions, it is best to let me know in advance of the trip so we can cover that as best as possible.
+If you have dietary restrictions, it is best to let us know in advance of the trip so we can cover that as best as possible.

 8) How can we leave during final’s week?